 Rebecca Front interview

-Rebecca Front is one of the British Comedy Guide's favourite comic actors.
+Rebecca Front is one of British Comedy Guide's favourite comic actors.
 Sky Living comedy The Spa sees her take centre stage as manager Alison Crabbe (pictured).
 Below, blogger Elliot Gonzalez talks to Rebecca about the show and her other forthcoming projects...

 Hi Rebecca.
 Looking at Twitter after the first episode it seems The Spa is being well received by audiences...